ProtectedVariable/DemocraticChess/README.md

 # Who will work on what?
  - Maxime Lovino will work on the client-server communication, parsing of the messages and interaction with the game engine and client.
- - Vincent Tournier will write the game engine with help from Thomas Ibanez.
+ - Vincent Tournier will write the game engine.
  - Thomas Ibanez will take care of the frontend.